4.1. Overview

 4.1.3.2.
 Warnings

-optrace outputs warnings of type OptraceWarning (which are a custom subclass of UserWarning).
-These can be filtered using the warnings python module.
-A simple way to silence them, for example when doing many automated tasks, is by writing:
+optrace outputs warnings of type OptraceWarning, which are a custom subclass of UserWarning.
+They can be filtered using the warnings python module.
+A simple way to silence them, for instance when doing many automated tasks, is by assigning:

 ot.global_options.show_warnings = False

-There is also a context manager available for turning it off temporarily:
+There is also a context manager available for turning them off temporarily:

 with ot.global_options.no_warnings():